1.1 If you take the world to heart, you will hurt...

 And then there’s stress.
 Too often when I go home at night, I’m so stressed out that I’m a drag on my family, and there’s no chance I’m going to get a really good night of sleep.

 Those years of coaching convinced me that activists need to get radical about self-care.
-If your activism is hurting you, I’d bet it’s because you’re using an operating system that’s hurting you.

 Upgrade your operating system.